jiangjiax/informedainews.com/docs/world-news-daily/index.md

   width="100%"
 />

 World News Daily is a comprehensive international news daily, dedicated to providing global perspective news coverage.
 It covers a wide range of topics including politics, economics, society, entertainment, technology, health, and sports, helping readers understand the latest developments and events around the world.
-Daily Release.
+Every Friday Released.

 import DocCardList from '@theme/DocCardList';